 Their versatility meant that they were some of the first Police Dogs in Great Britain and Germany.
 But they were eventually replaced by German Shepherds because of their more formidable appearance and strength.
 According to the American Kennel Club (AKC), the Airedale Terrier was the 20th most popular dog in 1949.
 But now, he consistently finds himself around the 60th most popular dog breed.

 The breed is described as the King of Terriers, and not just because he is the largest.
-He is jam packed with real dog personality.
+He is jam-packed with a real dog personality.
 The AKC describes him best as friendly, clever, and courageous.
-His determined attitude is typical of terriers, but times it by ten, and you might just come close to his unwavering spirit.
+His determined attitude is typical of terriers but times it by ten, and you might just come close to his unwavering spirit.
 His do-it-all attitude can sometimes cause a little trouble when it comes to training, but we’ll cover that a bit later on.

 He loves humans!
 This guy is super loyal, and he craves his family’s companionship.
 He is a reliable watchdog, thanks to his barking tendencies.
-And he also makes a surprisingly great guard dog, protecting his hearth and home without any second thoughts.
+And he also makes a surprisingly great guard dog, protecting his heart and home without any second thoughts.
 But unlike many capable guard dogs, he is pleasant and friendly with strangers and rarely aloof.
-He has a great skill of working out the baddies from the goodies.
+He has great skill in working out the baddies from the goodies.